ciberado/iotworkshop-bridge/README.md

 ## Deploying modules to the device

-* Doublecheck you are again using the terminal of your workstation (not the device vm).
+* Doublecheck you are again using the terminal of your workstation (not the device vm, **you should not see *iot* as user in the prompt**)

 * Check it again.
+Really

+* Take a few minutes to check the [workshop/deployment.json](workshop/deployment.json) as it contains the configuration for the *edge device*

-* Now deploy the modules on the device (actually, tell the *iothub* to ask the device to update its status) and open the port 3000 to access the webapp created by the deployment
+* Now deploy the modules on the device (actually, tell the *iothub* to ask the device to update its status)

 ```bash
 wget https://raw.githubusercontent.com/ciberado/iotworkshop-bridge/master/workshop/deployment.json